 If you enjoy bread, then a Moroccan breakfast will please.
 Jam varieties, butter, and honey are all provided.
 You can also expect a traditional Moroccan mint tea and coffee for breakfast.

-If you’d prefer to breakfast outside of your hotel, stop by Hamsa Cafe which serves crepes, homemade cakes, teas, coffees, and fresh-squeezed juices.
+If you’d prefer to breakfast outside your hotel, stop by Hamsa Cafe, which serves crepes, homemade cakes, teas, coffees, and fresh-squeezed juices.

 On day 2, you have two options on how you would like to spend your day.

 Shopping & Sightseeing

 Most tourists find shopping in Chefchaouen to be some of the best in the country.
-Soaps and argan oils are an excellent option for light packers, while rugs and leather goods are great for those who have ample luggage space.
+Soaps and argan oils are an excellent option for light packers, while rugs and leather goods are incredible for those who have ample luggage space.